-Each state has its own regulations and requirements that property owners must adhere to or face fines for violations.
+Each state has its own regulations and requirements that property owners and managers must adhere to or face fines for violations.
 When the inspector stops by the building, they will conduct an inspection that is based on a checklist.
 That list is in alignment with set laws and regulations.
 Usually inspections happen once a year; however, laws vary from state to state.
 There are some things that you can do proactively to minimize the possibility of incurring a violation.
 The best way is to know the top violations that businesses struggle with so you can avoid them in the future.

 The Top Fire Code Violations